jonnonz1/nz-statute-book/acts/public/2007/property-law-act-2007.md

 (1) Sections 269 and 270 apply if, on or after 1 January 2008, leased premises, or the whole or any part of the land on which the leased premises are situated, are destroyed or damaged by 1 or more of the following events:
   (a) fire, flood, explosion, lightning, storm, earthquake, or volcanic activity:
   (b) the occurrence of any other peril against the risk of which the lessor is insured or has covenanted with the lessee to be insured.
-(2) Section 269 applies even though an event that gives rise to the destruction or damage is caused or contributed to by the negligence of the lessee or the lessee's agent.
+(2) Section 269 applies even though an event that gives rise to the destruction or damage is caused or contributed to by the negligence of the lessee or the lessee’s agent.
-(3) In this section and sections 269 and 270, lessee's agent means a person for whose acts or omissions the lessee is responsible.
+(3) In this section and sections 269 and 270, lessee’s agent means a person for whose acts or omissions the lessee is responsible.

 ### 269 Exoneration of lessee if lessor is insured
 (1) If this section applies, the lessor must not require the lessee—